-To send flowers in memory of Royal O. Cooper, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Royal O. Cooper, please visit our Heartfelt Sympathies Store.

 He was born August 3, 1929 in Kansas City, Kansas, the son of Herbert and Mildred (Owen) Cooper.
 He married Deborah K. Bucher in 1976 and she preceded him in death on January 18, 1986.
 He was united in marriage on November 17, 1990 to Anna Maria E. Ermitano, who survives at home.